On Air Now

-Asked about the inspiration behind Care, which is our Radio X Record Of The Week, she replied: "Well it's actually a really sensitive, personal song.
+Speaking about the first track on the album, Care, which was our past Radio X Record Of The Week, Beabadoobe whose real name is Beatrice Laus - said: "Well it's actually a really sensitive, personal song.
 It's one of the personal songs on the album.
 The whole album is pretty honest, but it talks about things that happened in my childhood and the frustration that I feel as a young woman today because of the situation when I was younger.

 "I guess I wrote it when I was feeling OK, but it really took me back to a time where I wasn't and it was just getting that burden off my chest and creating something to dance to and be happy to."